-This section has specific information about leveling systems for air, electric and hydraulic.
-Due to a very wide range of operation procedures, see the information under the brand and model which applies to your coach.
+This section has information about air, electric, and hydraulic leveling systems.
+Due to a very wide range of operation procedures, refer to the information under the brand and model which applies to your coach.

 Do not lift the wheels off of the ground while leveling the coach.
 The vehicle may drop and/or move forward or backward without warning, which may cause serious injury or death.